HankB/esp8266_MQTT_BME280/README.md

 * Publish BME280 readings
 * Conditional serial I/O (working only with serial enabled)

+## Errata

+Removing all serial output causes the app to misbehave.
+I've spent over an hour trying to sort that and am setting it aside for the moment.

 ## Build reports

 Build reports now in a [separate page](Build_Reports.md)